camunda/connectors/element-template-generator/uniquet/README.md

 ## Usage

 `uniquet` has to be run at root of a git repository, It will crawl through every files inside `element-templates` directories for every commit and compile latest version of each of them in a single file

 ### Examples

 `--branch` or `-b` is the branch one wants to start from. not required, default `main` `--destination` or `-d` is the location where the file will be generated.
+`--git-repository` or `-g` is the location of the git repository.

 ```shell
 uniquet --destination ~/Desktop/singlefile.json --branch main